shiro/caps2esc2tab/README.md

 - `intercept -g` will "grab" the detected devices for exclusive access.
 - If you tweak your key repeat settings, check whether they get reset.
   Please check [this report][key-repeat-fix] about the resolution.

-## History

-I forked the useful caps2esc key to add the tab functionality which I was using, while being on Windows OS.

-It's great for virtual monitor management as it's possible to use `tab` + `[key]` to easily switch desktops.
-Furthermore it's even possible to combine `tab` with `caps lock` and `[key]` to get another set of bindable keys!

 ## License